blueraleigh/squamatabase/README.md

 # Description

-Squamatabase is a database of prey items recorded in diet samples from the world's snakes, compiled by me, Michael C. Grundler, during my time as a PhD student at the University of Michigan.
+Squamatabase is a database of prey items recorded in diet samples from the world's snakes, compiled by [me](https://blueraleigh.github.io), during my time as a PhD student at the University of Michigan.

 # Compilation methods